elsentjhung/elsentjhung.github.io/tutorial.md

 ### 3. Binary fluid

-In this section, we will start with Cahn-Hilliard equation, which is a model for phase-separation in a binary fluid, _e.g._ water/oil phase separation, liquid/gas phase separation, droplets, and so on.
+In this section, we will start with the Cahn-Hilliard equation, which is a model for phase-separation in a binary fluid, _e.g._ water/oil phase separation, liquid/gas phase separation, and so on.
 Then we will extend the Cahn-Hiliard equation to include momentum conservation (Cahn-Hilliard-Navier-Stokes equation) and noise (model B equation).

 #### 3.1.
-Coarsening process
+Cahn-Hiliard equation

-In this tutorial, we will introduce the order parameter, the Hamiltonian and the time evolution of the order parameter.
+In this tutorial, we will introduce the order parameter, the coarse-grained free energy and the time evolution of the order parameter.
 We will also look at the equilibrium phase diagram and the linear stability analysis of the homogenous phase.
-The link to the jupyter notebook is here [coarsening notebook].
+The link to the jupyter notebook is here [Cahn-Hiliard notebook].

 <img src="https://elsentjhung.github.io/figures/coarsening.jpg" alt="drawing" width="800"/>

 #### 3.2.
 Droplet

-In this tutorial, we will derive the macroscopic properties of a droplet, such as surface tension, pressure, contact angle _etc_, from the Hamiltonian.
+In this tutorial, we will derive the macroscopic properties of a droplet, such as surface tension, pressure, contact angle _etc_, from the free energy.
 The link to the jupyter notebook is here [droplet notebook].

 <img src="https://elsentjhung.github.io/figures/affine-deformation.jpg" alt="drawing" width="800"/>